-1) General idea of the presented object (product, service, activity etc.) with a call-to-action element.
+1) General idea of the presented object (product, service, activity, etc.) with a call-to-action element.
 Users need to be provided with the basic description of the benefits, preferably not too detailed but concise and useful.
-The aim of this element is to inform the user and provide a clear and noticeable opportunity to actively use this information via call to action element which can be presented with a button, link, contact form, subscription field etc.
+The aim of this element is to inform the user and provide a clear and noticeable opportunity to actively use this information via a call to action element which can be presented with a button, link, contact form, subscription field, etc.

 2) Testimonials and signs of trust.
 People usually tend to trust more to what is already used or tried by other people and recommended as worth attention.
-Therefore, testimonials from clients, considerable numbers of followers in social networks, awards and certificates can have a great impact on conversion rate.
+Therefore, testimonials from clients, considerable numbers of followers in social networks, awards, and certificates can have a great impact on the conversion rate.

-What are important aspects of an efficient landing page?
+What are the important aspects of an efficient landing page?

 – Target audience analysis

 No landing page should be designed without a solid basis of research and analysis.
 A landing page is not an object of pure art, it is a part of promotion and presentation strategy.
-Designer working on a landing page should keep in mind that any marketing campaign comes from the definition of the goals and target audience.
-So, a landing page should be designed as a virtual bridge connecting target customer with a product or service.
-For a web page with high conversion rates, design decisions have to be based on analysis of target audience’s preferences, abilities and psychological characteristics.
-Design of a landing page that will work for everyone is utopia, standing far from real business achievements and results.
+Designers working on a landing page should keep in mind that any marketing campaign comes from the definition of the goals and target audience.
+So, a landing page should be designed as a virtual bridge connecting the target customer with a product or service.
+For a web page with high conversion rates, design decisions have to be based on the analysis of the target audience’s preferences, abilities, and psychological characteristics.
+The design of a landing page that will work for everyone is a utopia, standing far from real business achievements and results.

 – Market and competition analysis

-One more aspect designer should dedicate time and effort for is analysis of the competition.
+One more aspect the designer should dedicate time and effort to is the analysis of the competition.
 Earlier we have already considered the connection between UI/UX design and advertising basics in the article “Advertising Rules to Design Good UX” and one of the points was devoted to the aspect of competition analysis.
-As far as landing page is actually an active part of marketing process, the analysis of the market is inevitable for good result.
+As far as the landing page is actually an active part of the marketing process, the analysis of the market is inevitable for a good result.
 Knowing the competitors, you will be able to create original ideas of presentation that will not get lost among other numerous products and services.